-Director of Research at
+Director of Research (DRCE) at

 Saclay - Île-de-France and the

-My research covers the following topics in Computational
+My research in Computational Logic includes the

-proof systems, fixed points, higher-order quantification
+logics; focused proof systems; fixed points; higher-order quantification

 two-level logic specifications,

 unification, interactive theorem proving,

 Campus de l'École Polytechnique

 1 rue Honoré d'Estienne d'Orves